7 Simple Ways to Save for A Down Payment on A House

 One of the best ways to come up with a down payment for a house is by automating your savings.
 Set an amount each week or month and automate the transfer, so you don’t have to think about it – and just let it grow.

-Pick an online bank like CIT Bank as they pay 1.55% on your savings (currently 22x the national average) and have a minimum balance requirement of just $100.
+Pick an online bank like CIT Bank as they pay 1.85 percent on your savings (currently 22x the national average) and have a minimum balance requirement of just $100.
 Once you buy your house, you can continue to keep the savings going for repairs around the house.

 2. Cut One Bill, Then More